mohamedan4/Power-Zone-Website/README.md

 - Exploring AI-powered personalization features

 The long-term vision is to create a more complete and personalized fitness platform that can adapt its recommendations to individual users and their fitness goals.

 ---

-## Project Demo

-A short video demonstration of the current Power Zone website is included in the `Documentation` folder.

-The demo showcases the current interface, navigation, animations, interactive elements, and main sections of the platform.

----